senotrusov/notes/arch-linux-installation.md

 !!! info inline end

-    For more information on user management, see [Users and groups](https://wiki.archlinux.org/title/Users_and_groups).
+    For more information on managing users, see the [Users and groups](https://wiki.archlinux.org/title/Users_and_groups) guide.

 Create a regular user (example: `foo`) and add them to the `wheel` group so they can use `sudo`.